srcshelton/gentoo-ebuilds/README.md

 * net-analyzer/suricata
     * Minor ebuild fixes, automatically fetch latest rules on build
 * net-dialup/ppp
-    * Incorporate patches to allow interface discovery (rather than assuming the `eth0` is the primary interface -the appropriate interface with a prefix of `eth`, `em`, `ef`, or `eg` will be auto-discovered), and to enable the use of Baby Jumbo Frames whereby the host interface is given an MTU of 1508 so that the PPPoE link can retain a full 1500-byte MTU
+    * Incorporate patches to allow interface discovery (rather than assuming that `eth0` is the primary interface, the appropriate interface with a prefix of `eth`, `em`, `ef`, or `eg` will be auto-detected), and to enable the use of Baby Jumbo Frames whereby the host interface is given an MTU of 1508 so that a PPPoE link can retain a full 1500-byte MTU
 * net-firewall/ebtables
     * Update to latest git commit, which adds compatibility kernel headers more recent than v3.16
     * Allow `--among-src-file` and `--among-dst-file` options to accept files containing multiple lines, for ease of maintenance